my-cumbria-logo, my-cumbria-logo Toggle navigation

 • Postgraduate Taught Experience Survey (PTES)

-The Postgraduate Taught Experience Survey is a national survey of postgraduate taught students inviting them to comment on your course and experience.
-The questionnaire takes around 15 minutes to complete.
-The Postgraduate Taught Experience Survey is your chance to tell us your thoughts about your course.
-The results help us compare how we are doing with other institutions, to make changes that will improve what we do in future, and to keep doing the things that you value most.
-This will help improve the experience of students like you in the future.
+The Postgraduate Taught Experience Survey is a national survey of postgraduate taught students inviting them to comment on their course and experience.
+The results help us compare how we are doing with other institutions, to make changes that will improve what we do in future, and to keep doing the things that students value most helping improve the experience of students in the future.

 Further details about the PTES.